Krasutski/mazda_tape_deck_emulator/README.md

 #Mazda tape deck emulator

 Tape Deck Emulator for Mazda 6 up to 2006 year (with MD/TAPE button).
 After connect this device to tape connector audio system will swich device (via TAPE/MD button) to "Tape mode" and you can use tape audio signals for playing external audio sources.
 This emulator well suited for implement AUX functionality (of course instead of tape).
+Also emulator allow control plaing if you will use 4-pin audio jact.

 ##Software
 Project implemented in Arduino environment and provide as "Arduino sketch".